← All tags

 penpot.app

-Images Prototyping Generated Code +2
+Prototyping Images Generated Code +2

 The first open-source design and prototyping platform, built on actual web standards — SVG, CSS Flexbox, and Grid — rather than proprietary formats.
 Native design tokens, real-time collaboration, self-hostable, and free.
 The developer-friendliest design tool available: Code Inspect outputs real HTML and CSS, not approximations.